top of page

 Taking care of your tyres is not just about replacing them when they wear out.
 It involves regular checks and simple habits that can extend their life and keep you safe.
 Here are some key tyre maintenance tips that I always follow:

-Check Tyre Pressure Regularly: Tyres lose air naturally over time, and driving with under-inflated tyres can be dangerous.
+Tyres lose air naturally over time.
+Driving with under-inflated tyres can be dangerous.
 It affects your vehicle’s handling and increases fuel consumption.
 Use a reliable pressure gauge to check the pressure at least once a week.
 Refer to your vehicle’s manual for the recommended pressure levels.

-Avoid Overloading Your Vehicle: Carrying more weight than your vehicle’s capacity puts extra stress on the tyres, leading to faster wear and possible blowouts.
+Carrying more weight than your vehicle’s capacity puts extra stress on the tyres.
+This can lead to faster wear and possible blowouts.

 Tyre care is the practice of maintaining your tyres in good condition to ensure safety, performance, and longevity.
 It involves regular inspection, cleaning, proper inflation, and timely replacement.
 Good tyre care means you are proactive about spotting issues like cuts, bulges, or uneven wear before they become dangerous.